 While they can look quite different from department to department, a content marketing calendar can be succinctly summed up as a centralized resource that plans all marketing content ahead of time, providing an accurate calendar view of all upcoming content development.
 You will often see calendars built into marketing planning software, along with other visualization methods like to-do lists, Kanban charts, and project timelines.

-A solid content management schedule allows marketing teams to promote their content to its fullest potential, planning each specific piece of content on dates and channels where it can make the most impact and receive the most views.
+A solid content management software allows marketing teams to promote their content to its fullest potential, planning each specific piece of content on dates and channels where it can make the most impact and receive the most views.
 In a way, it’s a project management tool for your marketing team.

 What Does A Content Marketing Calendar Do?